chemodun/X4-GateManager/README.md

 - It is available via Steam - [SirNukes Mod Support APIs](https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274)
 - Or via the Nexus Mods - [Mod Support APIs](https://www.nexusmods.com/x4foundations/mods/503)

+And from version `1.16` and above it requires the `Gate Manage API`.
+By the same author as this mod.

+- It is available via Steam - [Gate Manage API](https://steamcommunity.com/sharedfiles/filedetails/?id=)
+- Or via the Nexus Mods - [Gate Manage API](https://www.nexusmods.com/x4foundations/mods/)

+Normally, at least for Steam users, these dependencies will be installed automatically.

 ## How to use